Pupil Premium & Y7 Catch Up

 The Pupil Premium provides additional funding on top of the main funding a school receives.
 It is targeted at students from disadvantaged backgrounds to ensure they benefit from the same opportunities as students from less deprived families.

-From September 2015, the premium will be worth £935 and is provided to support students who at any point in the past 6 years have been in receipt of Free School Meals (FSM) or are in care (or at least looked after for one day) or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a Special Guardianship or Residence Order; finally £300 is provided to support students whose parent/parents are currently serving in the armed forces or are in receipt of a pension from the MoD
+From September 2016, the premium will be worth £935 and is provided to support students who at any point in the past 6 years have been in receipt of Free School Meals (FSM) and £1900 for those who are in care (or at least looked after for one day) or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a Special Guardianship or Residence Order; finally £300 is provided to support students whose parent/parents are currently serving in the armed forces or are in receipt of a pension from the MoD

 How the Pupil Premium is spent is monitored closely with all schools accountable for the impact of the money spent.
 At Coppice Performing Arts School we pride ourselves on utilising the Pupil Premium to support our students' achievements.